StuFi-app/.github/templates/pull_request_template.md

 ## Type of change

-Wat voor soort pull-reqeust is dit?
+Wat voor soort pull-request is dit?
 (Check wat relevant is)

 - [x] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)